ctnava/rxtechnotes/3_healthcare_coverage.md

 A **Prior Authorization (PA)** is a requirement by insurance companies (often managed by Pharmacy Benefit Managers or PBMs) that a healthcare provider must obtain approval by providing medical justification before a specific medication is covered by the patient's insurance.
 This process is used for **high-cost medications** (e.g., brand-name drugs without generic equivalents), **drugs with safety concerns** (e.g., opioid medications, certain antidepressants), **specialty drugs** (e.g., biologics, certain cancer treatments), **medications that require step therapy** (e.g., trying less expensive medications first), drugs not listed in the **formulary**, or drugs considered to have alternatives that are more cost-effective.
 When a drug isn’t covered or needs a PA, it’s usually the PBM’s rules, not the pharmacy’s.

 Generic drugs make medicine more accessible as insurers are always ready to save money.
 However, inactive ingredients may affect tolerances and allergies in individual patients.
 If needed, insurers will cover brand name drugs if a doctor provides justification of medical necessity.
-Without justification or prior authorization, the patient usually must pay the full price without insurance coverage.
+Without justification or PA, the patient usually may have to pay full price without insurance coverage.

 > ⚠️ PAs are NOT required for emergency care.

 The approval process typically involves submitting specific clinical information to the insurer, such as diagnosis codes, treatment history, or justification for why the prescribed drug is necessary over alternatives.
-From there insurers & PBMs review the request.
+From there, insurers & PBMs review the request.
 If approved, the healthcare provider may proceed with service or the requested medication may be dispensed.

 If a PA is needed, the technician typically works with the pharmacist to help gather necessary documentation, submit the PA request, and track the status of the request.